drorlab/GPCR-mining/README.md

 ### Select specific residues and formats

 You can select residues and print their information in various formats.

 To select by the GPCRdb numbering, use the option '-id'.
 The residues have to be provided in the format X.Y with X the part of the GPCR and Y the relative residue number.
+GPCRdb uses two similar numbering systems (one sequence-based, following Ballesteros-Weistein and one corrected for helix bulges).
+By default, the code will select all residues that match in either of these systems.
+If you want to consider only the sequence-based numbering schemes, use the option -ns bw.
+And if you want to consider only the new GPCRdb numbering scheme, use -ns db.

 To select by the sequential residue numbering, use the option '-rn'.

 In both options, multiple residues can be selected.
 Their IDs have to be separated by a whitespace and everything enclosed in quotation marks.

 If both options are provided, only residues that fulfill both conditions will be printed.

 For example,

-    python -m gpcrmining.gpcrdb -n adrb1_human -id "6.24 6.27 6.50" -rn "34 313 339"
+    python -m gpcrmining.gpcrdb -n adrb1_human -id "5.46 6.24 6.27 6.50" -rn "230 231 232 233 313 339"

-only prints the following:
+prints the following:

     Residue mapping for adrb1_human, using directory ./data-gpcrdb.
+       TM5  231 V 5.45x46
+       TM5  232 S 5.46x461
        TM6  313 R 6.24x24
        TM6  339 P 6.50x50

-Available formats are 'plain' and 'drormd'.
+Available output formats are 'plain' and 'drormd'.
 The specific DrorMD format has an option to define one or multiple segment IDs.
 For example,

     python -m gpcrmining.gpcrdb -n adrb1_human -id "6.24 6.27 6.50" -f drormd -s 'P0 P1'